Last Updated: 29.09.2023

 The part of a wave beyond the pocket where there is less energy but more room for a lateral maneuver.

-An act by which surfer B takes off on a wave while surfer A is already on it.
+A surfing term referring to an act in which surfer B takes off on a wave while surfer A is already on it.
 Thereby blocking surfer A from completing the ride.
 Considered to be almost inexcusable in surf culture.
-It can be either accidental or intentional, but it’s always dangerous.
-Can lead to aggression in the water.
+It can be either accidental or intentional, but it’s always dangerous as it can lead to aggression in the water.

 34. Surfer’s froth